Alan Weinstein: Career

 Weinstein worked then at MIT on 1967 (as Moore instructor) and at Bonn University in 1968/69.
 In 1969 he returned to Berkeley as assistant professor and from 1976 he is full professor.
 During 1975/76 he visited IHES in Paris and during 1978/79 he was visiting professor at Rice University.
 Weinstein was awarded in 1971 a Sloan Research Fellowship and in 1985 a Guggenheim Fellowship.
 In 1978 he was invited speaker at the International Congress of Mathematicians in Helsinki.
 In 1992 he was elected Fellow of the American Academy of Arts and Sciences and in 2012 Fellow of the American Mathematical Society.
-In 2003 he was awarded a honorary doctorate from Universiteit Utrecht.
+In 2003 he was awarded an honorary doctorate from Universiteit Utrecht.

 Research

 Weinstein's works cover many areas in differential geometry and mathematical physics, including Riemannian geometry, symplectic geometry, Lie groupoids, geometric mechanics and deformation quantization.

 Among his most important contributions, in 1971 he proved a tubular neighbourhood theorem for Lagrangians in symplectic manifolds.

 In 1974 he worked with Jerrold Marsden on the theory of reduction for mechanical systems with symmetries, introducing the famous Marsden–Weinstein quotient.

 In 1978 he formulated a celebrated conjecture on the existence of periodic orbits, which has been later proved in several particular cases and has led to many new developments in symplectic and contact geometry.

 In 1981 he formulated a general principle, called symplectic creed, stating that "everything is a Lagrangian submanifold".
 Such insight has been constantly quoted as the source of inspiration for many results in symplectic geometry.

 Building on the work of André Lichnerowicz, in a 1983 foundational paper Weinstein proved many results which laid the ground for the development of modern Poisson geometry.
 A further influential idea in this field was its introduction of symplectic groupoids.

-He is author of more than 50 research papers in peer-reviewed journals and he has supervised 34 PhD students.
+He is author of more than 50 research papers in peer-reviewed journals and he has supervised 35 PhD students.